 Note: All the vehicles in the tax-free short-term leasing program are left-hand drive vehicles (i.e. steering wheel on the left, even if the car is delivered in England.)

 The French short-term tax-free car leasing program — i.e. involving "transit temporaire" or "TT" registration — is available to persons whose permanent residence is outside the European Union (EU), whose age is eighteen years or more, and whose valid non-provisional driver's license in their country of residence has been valid for more than one year prior to their driving the lease vehicle.
 European passport holders living permanently outside of Europe are therefore welcome to participate in the TT leasing program.
-European permanent residents, on the other hand, do not qualify to obtain a TT registered vehicle.
+European Union permanent residents, on the other hand, do not qualify to obtain a TT registered vehicle.
+Residents of Switzerland cannot drive their TT vehicle in Switzerland.
 Persons who will be working or studying in the European Union during a limited stay can qualify to obtain a TT registered vehicle for that stay, but they must qualify for TT Special registration, described below.
 However, persons who will receive compensation (including room, board, etc) from an entity in the European Union (i.e. rather than from an entity outside the EU) during their stay in Europe do not qualify to obtain a TT registered vehicle for that stay.